BobAnkh/idgenerator/README.md

 A powerful unique id generator.

 Inspired by [yitter/IdGenerator](https://github.com/yitter/IdGenerator).
-Please see it for original documentation.
+Please see it for original documentation on the option choice.

 Shorter ID and faster generation with a new snowflake drift algorithm.
 The core is to shorten the ID length, but also can have a very high instantaneous concurrent processing capacity (50W/0.1s), and powerful configuration capacity.